BobBuildTool/bob/doc/manual/configuration.rst

 Starting at the root recipe, there are no tools.
 The next steps are repeated for each recipe as the dependency tree is traversed.
-A copy of the tool aliases is inherited from the upstream recipe.
+A copy of the tool aliases is inherited from the downstream recipe.

 #.
 Make a copy of the local tool aliases that is subsequently passed to each
    dependency (named "forwarded tools" thereafter).